-- i. construct a logical plan, which outlines the efficient use of time and resources, sufficient for peers tobe able to follow to create the solution - ii. demonstrate excellent technical skills when making the solution - iii. follow the plan to create the solution, which functions as intended explain changes made to the chosen design and the plan when making the solution. - iv. present the solution as a whole
+- i. construct a logical plan, which describes the efficient use of time and resources, sufficient for peers to be able to follow to create the solution - ii. demonstrate excellent technical skills when making the solution - iii. follow the plan to create the solution, which functions as intended - iv. fully justify changes made to the chosen design and plan when making the solution - a. present the solution as a whole

 Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
 1-2 The student: i. demonstrates minimal technical skills when making the solution ii. creates the solution, which functions poorly and is presented in an incomplete form.
-3-4 The student: i. outlines each step in a plan that contains some details, resulting in peers having difficulty following the plan to create the solution ii. demonstrates satisfactory technical skills when making the solution iii. creates the solution, which partially functions and is adequately presented iv. outlines changes made to the chosen design or plan when making the solution.
-5-6 The student: i. constructs a plan, which considers time and resources, sufficient for peers to be able to follow to create the solution ii. demonstrates competent technical skills when making the solution iii. creates the solution, which functions as intended and is presented appropriately iv. outlines changes made to the chosen design and plan when making the solution.
-7-8 The student: i. constructs a logical plan, which outlines the efficient use of time and resources, sufficient for peers to be able to follow to create the solution ii. demonstrates excellent technical skills when making the solution iii. follows the plan to create the solution, which functions as intended and is presented appropriately iv. explains changes made to the chosen design and plan when making the solution.
+The student: i. constructs a plan that contains some production details, resulting in peers having difficulty following the plan 3-4 ii. demonstrates satisfactory technical skills when making the solution iii. creates the solution, which partially functions and is adequately presented iv. outlines changes made to the chosen design and plan when making the solution.
+The student: i. constructs a logical plan , which considers time and resources, sufficientfor peers to be able to follow to create the solution 5-6 ii. demonstrates competent technical skills when making the solution iii. creates the solution, which functions as intended and is presented appropriately iv. describes changes made to the chosen design and plan when making the solution.
+The student: 7-8 i. constructs a detailed and logical plan, which describes the efficientuse of time and resources, sufficient for peers to be able to follow to create the solution ii. demonstrates excellent technical skills when making the solution. iii. follows the plan to create the solution, which functions as intended and is presented appropriately iv. fully justifies changes made to the chosen design and plan when making the solution

-Criterion D: Evaluating
+Criterion D: Evaluating - Year 5